See latest updates on Pitt's response to the COVID-19 outbreak.

 - City police and UPMC hospitals in the Oakland area

-- Offices of Student Life and Residence Life, Student Health Service, University Counseling Center, the Office of Civil Rights and Title IX, deans of students, and other applicable University officials who have significant responsibility for campus life and activities
+- Offices of Student Life and Residence Life, Student Health Service, University Counseling Center, the Office of Civil Rights and Title IX, Office of the Dean of Students, and other applicable University officials who have significant responsibility for campus life and activities

 Q Do any reports show Pitt’s crime statistics over a longer period?